About The Workshop

 Opening remarks, introduction of organizers and agenda

-Session 1: Paper Presentations and Lightning Talks
+Session 1: Lightning Talks and Discussions

 Break - Coffee and informal networking

-Session 2: Lightning Talks
+Session 2: Lightning Talks and Discussions

 Synthesize and Conclude

-20 minutes: Connecting the dots across presented work
+Connecting the dots across presented work

-5 minutes: Planning next steps for the community
+Planning next steps for the community

 Organizers